CJValdez1/snoopmx/README.md

 ![GitHub Followers](https://img.shields.io/github/followers/mouredev?style=social)
 ![GitHub Followers](https://img.shields.io/github/stars/mouredev?style=social)

-Teacher in the area of technologies, networking, cybersecurity, blockchain, databases. passionate and skilled Blockchain and Cybersecurity Consultant, offering 11 years of relevant experience in the Education and IT area, with great attention to data and accuracy and the significant ability to function well in a team environment.
+Educator in the area of technologies, networking, cybersecurity, blockchain, databases. passionate and skilled Blockchain and Cybersecurity Consultant, offering 11 years of relevant experience in the Education and IT area, with great attention to data and accuracy and the significant ability to function well in a team environment.
 Soft skills
 Analytical | Future focused | Problem resolution | Teamwork |
 Time management | Ability to prioritize | Action orientation |